AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Flip/IfNoElse/tc.rst

 "not V", used to control an IF statement without an Else or Elsif
 ==================================================================

-Check DC on ``not V`` used to control an IF statement without an Else or Elsif part.
+Check DC for ``not V`` used to control an IF statement without an Else or Elsif part.